clerk/remix-bossa-nova-stack/README.md

 <img width="1771" alt="App's screenshot" src="./public/images/app-screenshot.png">

 That's it!
 You're all set to start building your Remix application with complete user management provided by [Clerk](https://clerk.dev).

-## Database

-This template comes pre-configured to make calls to a [Supabase database](https://supabase.com/database).

-To make authenticated calls to a Supabase database, you'll need to use one of Clerk's handy [JWT Templates](https://clerk.dev/docs/how-to/jwt-templates).
-Check out our [detailed instructions about setting up Clerk and Supabase](https://clerk.dev/docs/integration/supabase).

-> ❗️ This project is configured to use a JWT template named `supabase`, so use the same value when creating your JWT template on the [Clerk Dashboard](https://dashboard.clerk.dev/last-active?path=jwt-templates).
-Alternatively, you can change this value in `/app/utils/db.server.ts`.

 ## Styling